 If you add to your product 50 new things and only 5 of those are actual improvements, even those 5 improvements will become an indistinguishable blur among the other 45 and won’t even be perceived.

 And just to hammer my point home, let’s take a Victorinox Swiss Army Knife (yes, I grew up watching MacGyver).
 It has more than a hundred years of history and it is perfect as it is.
 Of course, a minority of people may think that adding pizza cutter to it may be essential, but Victorinox doesn’t work for a minority.
 Yes, every now and then a new model of knife comes out intended for a particular group of people like sailing enthusiasts or IT workers, but the classic models have more or less remained unchanged throughout the decades.
 What happened is that they went over countless micro-improvements which brought them to the state-of-the-art tools they are today.

 An OS, just like any important piece of technology, should give the user the same satisfaction a Victorinox SAK gives to its holder.

 These are some of the considerations which crossed my mind while trying to make again my entrance in the IT world.
-They will reflect on my work and over the next months I will put my money where my mouth is.
+They will reflect on my work and over the next months I will invest on that.